Pnav22/Multi-ToolHead-Printer-PurpleWhale/README.md

 # Multi-ToolHead-Printer-PurpleWhale(PW)

 **PW** is a custom Multitoolhead 3d printer heavily inspired by the VORON.
 It is a 100% custom design.
+This project was made for Fallout.